Editorial photograph of an enterprise boardroom interior

 Can Oracle audit my Java use if I never signed a Master Agreement?

 Not formally.
-Without an Oracle Master Agreement, a Java subscription, or another Oracle contract, Oracle has no contractual audit right.
-The OTN click-through gives Oracle a vague audit right but no process and no metric, and its real lever is auto-termination.
-Oracle can still run a soft audit or escalate to litigation if it believes it has evidence, so handle the no-contract position carefully.
+Without a Master Agreement, a Java subscription or another Oracle contract, there is no clause for Oracle to invoke.
+The OTN gives Oracle a vague audit right with no process and no metric, and its real lever is automatic termination.
+Oracle can still make a commercial approach or escalate if it believes it holds evidence.

 Why does the OTN clause limit what Oracle can ask about?

-The OTN Java SE agreement carries no metric and no quantities.
-Because it defines no employee, processor, or user count, Oracle has no contractual basis to interrogate metric-driven data.
-Oracle can only audit items relevant to the agreement it cites, which under OTN means whether your use fell inside the four permitted use cases, none of which is production.
+Because the OTN agreement carries no metric and no quantities.
+It defines no employee, processor or user count, so there is no contractual basis to interrogate metric driven data under it.
+Oracle can only audit items relevant to the agreement it cites, which under OTN means whether use fell inside the four permitted uses.

-What is the audit trap in the NFTC-to-OTN transition?
+What is the audit trap in the move from the free terms to OTN?

-Does the Assurance or Verification Service carry the same protections as an audit?
+Does a verification or assurance review carry the same protections as an audit?

-Can Oracle convert my old BCL or OTN installs into per-employee subscription liability?
+Can Oracle convert old Binary Code Licence or OTN installs into per employee subscription liability?

-No. The 2023 shift to the Java SE Universal Subscription per-employee metric did not retroactively rewrite prior agreements.
-Existing BCL, OTN, and NFTC terms remain valid and unaffected.
+No. The 2023 move to the Universal Subscription did not retroactively rewrite prior agreements, and Oracle's own licensing FAQ confirms existing terms remain valid.
 The compliance question is always which vehicle governed each install at the time of use and whether that use complied with that vehicle's terms.

 Free White Paper